-Figure 3.
-Multimodal optical mesoscopy provides an extended view of large biofilms in whole mounts of fresh tonsil with sub-cellular resolution.
+FIGURE 3 Multimodal optical mesoscopy provides an extended view of large biofilms in whole mounts of fresh tonsil with subcellular resolution.
 (A) Maximum intensity projection of a whole mount of fresh tonsil.
-The tonsil specimen was imaged over a 5 mm x 5 mm 810 μ m volume using a z-step size of 5 μ m.
+The tonsil specimen was imaged over a 5 mm \times 5 mm 810 μm volume using a z-step size of 5 μm.
 The tonsil tissue is shown in green, and biofilms are shown in magenta.
 Biofilms are unevenly distributed throughout the tissue volume.
 A yellow box shows a tiny region of interest.
 (B) Digital zoom of the region highlighted with the yellow box in 3(A).
 Several biofilms are surrounded by individual bacteria.
 A white dotted line highlights a sub-ROI through the centre of one biofilm.
-(C) Line intensity profile of the magenta channel only from the white dotted line ROI indicated in 3(B).
-The biofilm is measured to be around 25 μ m in diameter and it is surrounded by individual bacteria arrows.
+(C) Line intensity profile of the magenta channel only from the white dotted line ROI indicated in B. The biofilm is measured to be around 25 μm in diameter and it is surrounded by individual bacteria of between 1 to 2 μm in size.
+The position of bacteria along this line ROI is indicated by magenta arrows.